RURAL BRYANT, SD, PRESENTS:

 Are they paying a price that is beyond anything the benefits of welfare can give them?
 What are they exchanging spiritually for goods and services and government-backed security from womb to tomb?
 What price is their children paying in individual initiative and moral integrity and even self-preservation?
 These questions must be asked.

-Despite the glamor of being arguably Europe's most beautiful country, standing next to Switzerland, which is spectalar but much smaller and less varied than Norway, it would seem to us that Norway is a dying society in reality, on the terms of life it has set for itself.
+Despite the glamor of being arguably Europe's most beautiful country, standing next to Switzerland, which is spectacular but much smaller and less varied than Norway and lacking seascapes and fjords, it would seem to us that Norway is a dying society in reality, on the terms of life it has set for itself.

 Life cannot go forward in the long-term that way, only in the short-term will it seem to be beneficial and living.
 We believe the spirit of Norwegians will sicken and die (is doing so already, in fact), suffocated in the smothering hug of the Pythonic Welfare State that is found in the Scandinavian countries and in socialized Europe (the European Union, a godless contraption if there ever was one!).
 Productivity will ultimately decline, creativity will dry up, initiative will vanish-- this will become a completely parasitical society, living day to day on the wealth that has lured and corrupted them so completely, they think they are in a paradise when actually it is a living hell.